 Last week I have purchased new budget earphone of JBL, the JBL T100A.
-I’m bit choosy about headphones/earphones so it was hard for me to make a buying decision.
-I already have two headphones of JBL and since 5 years and I’ve mostly used JBL earphones.
+I’m a bit choosy about headphones/earphones so it was hard for me to make a buying decision.
+I already have two headphones of JBL and since last 5 years and I’ve mostly used JBL earphones.

 Some Important Features About JBL T100A

-Driver – 8mm
+- Driver – 8mm

-Impedance – 16ohms
+- Impedance – 16ohms

-Sensitivity – 100dBSPL
+- Sensitivity – 100dBSPL

-Cable Length – 1.1m
+- Cable Length – 1.1m

-Single Button to receive calls.
+- Single Button to receive calls.

-It’s not like other earphones which comes with cellphone because in most of the bundled earphones, mic is placed on the distant part of the headphone wire hence it becomes struggling for the person on other side of the call to hear the voice clearly.
+It’s not like other earphones which come with mobile phones because, in most of the bundled earphones, the mic is placed on the distant part of the headphone wire hence it becomes struggling for the person on other side of the call to hear the voice clearly.
 I’ve seen lots of people holding earphone’s mic near their mouth by using their hand struggling to talk.
 So this is the first thing I noticed in this earphone after unboxing.

 The build quality is not premium but its good enough based on what you should expect in this price range.

-Now coming to a very important part that is sound quality, I want to say that the customer feedbacks that I read about it was right.
-Yes it has very good sound quality.
+Now coming to a very important part that is sound quality, I want to say that the customer feedbacks that I read about it were right.
+Yes, it has very good sound quality.
 I don’t think I’ll get better sound quality in Rs 700/- whereas mic is an added advantage.
 The bass is bit weak but it can be managed via customizing equalizer settings.

 So overall this product is value for money and you can buy it if you are looking for earphone around Rs 700/-.
 On the contrary, if you can stretch your budget a bit more than you should go with Xiomi Piston or One Plus One Silver Bullet.